The Art of Respect: Exploring Korean Honorific Language

 Other Korean Honorifics List and Meanings

 Now that you know some basic Korean honorifics, it is time to expand your vocabulary even more.
-There are numerous terms used to address people of specific professions and job titles respectfully.
+In Korean culture, honorific titles and honorific suffixes are essential in professional settings to show respect and acknowledge social hierarchy.
+These honorifics are used when addressing people of specific professions, job titles, or levels of experience, and reflect the importance of formal communication in workplaces and other formal environments.
 Let’s explore some of the most common examples.

-• 교수님 (Gyosu-nim) – [kjosunim] – used to refer to someone holding the position of a professor at a university or educational institution.
+- 교수님 (Gyosu-nim) – [kjosunim] – This Korean word is used to refer to someone holding the position of a professor at a university or educational institution.
+The honorific suffix "-nim" is attached to show respect.
 For example:

 교수님, 이번 학기에 강의하시는 과목이 무엇인가요?
 (Professor, what course are you teaching this semester?)